Virginia Lt. Governor's Accuser Comes Forward With Account Of Alleged Sexual Assault

 Tyson, for her part, says allegations about incidents that happened "behind closed doors years earlier" are often difficult to corroborate.
 The Post has reported that it decided not to publish the story because it could not corroborate either party's description of the events.

-Tyson says she had been undecided about whether to come forward, but that her hand had been forced by the blog, Big League Politics.
+Tyson says she had been undecided about whether to come forward but that her hand had been forced by the Big League Politics blog.

-She then retained Katz, Marshall and Banks — the Washington, D.C.-based firm, that represented Christine Blasey Ford, who accused Supreme Court Justice Brett Kavanaugh of sexual assault.
-She testified to Congress during his confirmation process.
-Kavanaugh has denied the allegations.
+She then retained Katz, Marshall & Banks — the Washington, D.C.-based firm that represented Christine Blasey Ford, who accused Supreme Court Justice Brett Kavanaugh of sexual assault.
+She testified before Congress during his confirmation process.
+Kavanaugh denied the allegations.

-Fairfax has retained the law firm of Wilkinson Walsh Eskovitz — the same firm that represented then-Supreme Court nominee Brett Kavanaugh during his Senate confirmation hearings, the firm confirmed on Wednesday.
+Fairfax has retained the law firm of Wilkinson Walsh Eskovitz — the same firm that represented Kavanaugh during his Senate confirmation hearings, the firm confirmed on Wednesday.

 Sarah McCammon and WCVE's Ben Paviour contributed to this report.